Joyce Glasser reviews Mr. Jones (February 7, 2020), Cert. 15, 118 min.

 In the shaky opening segment, the cabinet room scoffs at Jones when he tries to warn them about the risk Hitler poses, indicating that an alliance with Stalin might be the only way to resist.
 But if Jones understands Germany, he is confused about the mixed signals from Moscow.
 The Soviet Union is broke, yet he hears that new chemical and tank companies and factories are being built.
 Throughout the first half of the film Jones asks everyone he meets who is financing Stalin’s spending spree.
 Before Jones can ask Lloyd George to send him to Moscow to get the answer to his question, he is sacked.
 Budget cuts.

 Undeterred, Jones travels as a stringer on a press visa and believes he will have a week at a grubby hotel in Moscow.
 Instead, he is taken to the luxurious Metropole, compliments of the Soviet Union, and politely told he has two days.
-The receptionist informs him the hotel is full due to a Metropolitan Vickers (the British industrial electrical equipment manufacturer) conference.
+The receptionist informs him he cannot stay longer because the hotel is full due to a Metropolitan Vickers (the British industrial electrical equipment manufacturer) conference.
 When he meets the world’s media, all confined to the Metropole, a representative from Metropolitan Vickers knows nothing about a conference.
 Jones suddenly realises what he is up against.

 This feeling is intensified when he meets the New York Times bureau chief Walter Duranty (Peter Sarsgaard, superbly creepy and dissembling) and learns that Paul Kleb (Marcin Czarnik) had been recently murdered in a robbery – just outside the Metropole.
 To Jones’ question about the spending spree, Duranty, who has a Pulitzer Prize for his Moscow reports, says, ‘Grain is Stalin’s gold.
 The 5-Year Plan has doubled the output.’
 An attractive woman in the office, Ada Brooks (Vanessa Kirby, excellent) delivers a manuscript to Duranty’s desk.
 Standing above him as he places large red lines across 90% of it, he presents Ada to Jones in a glowing light.
 Jones has picked up on the expression on Ada’s face when Duranty mentions Kleb’s ‘robbery’, and he later learns she and Kleb were more than just colleagues.

-The media and the big wigs from Metropolitan Vickers are looking forward to attending one of Duranty’s decadent sex and drug parties where Duranty parades around naked with is male lovers.
+The media and the big wigs from Metropolitan Vickers are looking forward to attending one of Duranty’s decadent sex and drug orgies where Duranty parades around naked with his male lovers.
 Holland spends more time than necessary here, showing Jones, the academically gifted son of a Welsh small-town schoolteacher, as a fish out of water.
 A man who feels no pain tells Jones to grab a copy of Poe’s The Masque of the Red Death before it’s banned.

 It is not until Jones sneaks out of the Metropole, bribes a hotel manager to let him stay there, and earns Ada’s trust, that he formulates his plan to travel to the Ukraine.
 The difficulty for Jones – and for everyone without the gift of hindsight – is that Duranty, and even Ada, who is from Berlin, sincerely believes that it is worth the sacrifice of a few thousand peasants (the tally was some 4 million) to achieve the great revolution and the defeat of fascism.
 Jones is not convinced.